rkokkelk/com.jreenen.homeyharmonyhub/README.md

 # What does this app track?

-This app uses application insights to track the following topics:
+This app uses Application Insights to track the following topics:
 - Application errors, which help to solve issues
 - Unknown device types, so I can add more icons in future releases, making it easier to find the device you are looking for in the Homey flow editor.

+The information gathered is for debugging purposes only at no time will it be used for tracking personal information.

 # Contributing to this project
 If you want to be a contributor for this project, you are very welcome!